 Guarantee your IVF Outcome

-Insure the outcome of your IVF procedures; if live birth is not achieved after 3 cycles or attempts, you receive your money back.
-IVF insurance also includes coverage for pre-screening costs, consultations, medications, professional counseling & therapy and even travel expenses (if traveling over 250 miles).
+Ensure the outcome of your IVF procedures; if live birth is not achieved after 3 cycles or attempts, you receive your money back.
+IVF insurance also includes coverage for pre-screening costs, consultations, medications, professional counseling and therapy, and even travel expenses (if traveling over 250 miles).
 IVF cycles can be fresh or frozen.
-Get your quote in as little as 2 minutes at https://vitalitysolutions.com/quote
+Get your quote in as little as 2 minutes by clicking here.

-Rocky Mountain Fertility offers IVF Colorado trusts.
-Dr. Smith has received the Patient’s Choice Award for six straight years as an accomplished Denver fertility doctor.
+Rocky Mountain Fertility offers IVF service that patients in Colorado trust.
+Dr. Smith has received the Patient’s Choice Award for six straight years as an accomplished fertility doctor in Denver, Colorado.